-Our Current ProblemAccording to the EPA, in the US, approximately 21 billion tons of clothing and other textiles entered the landfills in 2015.
+Our Current ProblemAccording to the EPA, in 2017, the US discarded approximately 17 million tons of clothing.
 Textiles left rotting release methane gas and CO2 into the atmosphere, further accelerating the effects of climate change.
-Fashion trends and poorly made products are to blame for our need to consume.

-Extending the life of good clothing
+Extending the life through education

 Upcycle: giving new life

 In the past, African countries purchased most unsold clothing, but many now refuse to accept textile waste from the west.
 To keep unwanted clothing from entering the landfills, a process of upcycling can turn textiles waste into new products.